Sarıyer S.K.: Sarıyer Gençlik Kulübü

+Sarıyer Spor Kulübü

-Sarıyer S.K. competed in the Turkish First Football League between 1982 and 1994 and between 1996 and 1997.
+Sarıyer competed in the Turkish First Football League between 1982 and 1994 and between 1996 and 1997.
 Particularly in the 1980s, Sarıyer gained significant prominence, backed by a strong squad and robust fan support, frequently being referred to as "Istanbul's fourth major team".
 This competitive strength was demonstrated by securing three 4th-place finishes—in the 1985–86, 1988–89, and 1990–91 seasons—which regularly positioned the club as a challenger for European qualification spots.

 Crucially, this successful period was enabled by strong financial backing that allowed Sarıyer to build highly competitive teams by attracting some of the most prominent players in Turkish football.
 The roster featured numerous notable players, including Fenerbahçe legend Rıdvan Dilmen, Turkish internationals like Sercan Görgülü, Selçuk Yula, Erdal Keser and the future national team striker Saffet Sancaklı.
 The club also successfully integrated foreign stars, such as the former league top scorer, Yugoslav striker Tarık Hodžić.

 The ultimate highlight of this era was the club's victory in the Balkans Cup during the 1991–92 season.
 This title, secured by defeating the Romanian side Oțelul Galați, remains the most significant international achievement in Sarıyer's history.
 Despite this triumph, the long run in the top flight came to an end with the club's relegation in 1994, although they managed a brief, one-season return for 1996–97 before descending again due to the ban on construction activities in Sarıyer, coupled with the withdrawal of financial support from wealthy businesspeople in the region, which led to financial difficulties.

 From 2005 to 2025, the club competed in the TFF Second League for 20 consecutive seasons.
 Although it advanced to the playoffs in the 2014-15 and 2015-16 seasons, it was eliminated in the quarterfinals and failed to advance to the TFF First League.

 In the 2018-19 season, Sarıyer competed in the TFF Second League White Group under the management of Serdar Bozkurt.
 They secured 20 wins, 8 draws, and 6 losses in 34 matches.
 With 68 points, they finished 5th in their group and qualified for the playoffs.
 In the playoff quarterfinals, they eliminated Kastamonuspor 1966 with a 1-0 and 1-1 aggregate score over two matches.
 In the semifinals, they were eliminated by Sakaryaspor with a 0-4 and 0-0 aggregate score over two matches, thus losing their chance to promote to the TFF First League.

 The club finished the 2024-25 season as champions of the TFF Second League White Group with 82 points, just two clear of Batman Petrolspor and were promoted to the TFF First League under the management of Mustafa Sarıgül.